scottbedard/chars.to/README.md

 ## Local development

-The code for this project has been deliberately kept very minimal.
-There is no frontend framework or css preprocessor.
+The code for this project has been kept very minimal.
+There is no html templating language, javascript framework, or css preprocessor.
 To get started, [install pnpm](https://pnpm.io/installation) and run the following commands.

 ```
 pnpm install